 Going abroad to help others in need can be an extremely rewarding and life-changing experience.
 Your trip is sure to stay with you for years to come, and you can feel proud of what you accomplished so far from home.

-For even more information, check out the links on the next page.
+For even more information, check out the links below.